 Are you thinking of buying a new or second hand bike?
 Read our top tips for buying bikes for adults and children.

-1. Always use a specialist bike shop
+1. Always use a specialist bike supplier

-If you shop at a specialist new or second hand bike shop then you can guarantee that the bike will have been assembled properly, and will be safe to ride.
+If you shop at a specialist new or second hand bike supplier then you can guarantee that the bike will have been assembled properly, and will be safe to ride.
 Bikes are their core business.
 They know what they are doing and their staff are trained to high standards.
 If you buy a bike from a high street store that only sells bikes as an aside, then you can’t be sure that the bike will have been assembled properly.
 We often see bikes that have been sold by famous high street retailers that haven’t been assembled properly.
 At the end of this article we list some specialist bike shops in Birmingham.